Regional representative of the Twelve: Creation

 These Regional Representatives of the Twelve will not be "General" Authorities, as such, but will serve somewhat as do stake presidents, giving full Church service time for greater or lesser periods of service as circumstances may suggest.

 At the same conference, the First Presidency announced the name of 69 men who would commence work as regional representatives on January 1, 1968.
 Most of the individuals called as regional representatives had previously served in stake presidencies or as mission presidents.
-Their names were: Arthur S. Anderson, Howard B. Anderson, Wendell J. Ashton, William G. Bangerter, Robert W. Barker, R. Raymond Barnes, William H. Bennett, Clifton D. Boyack, Harold R. Boyer, Daken K. Broadhead, Carl W. Buehner, Berkeley L. Bunker, Wilford M. Burton, J. Elliot Cameron, Alvin C. Chace, Alten Christensen, A. Ray Curtis, John C. Dalton, Junius E. Driggs, Edward E. Drury Jr., J. Howard Dunn, John K. Edmunds, A. Lewis Elggren, Donald Ellsworth, Percy K. Fetzer, G. Roy Fugal, J. Thomas Fyans, L. Brent Goates, David B. Haight, Cecil E. Hart, Heber J. Heiner Jr., David E. Heywood, Ralph J. Hill, Phil D. Jensen, Edwin B. Jones, J. Talmage Jones, Wilford W. Kirton Jr., E. Coleman Madsen, Howard J. Marsh, Henry A. Matis, Neal A. Maxwell, Z. Reed Millar, Max C. Mortensen, George H. Mortimer, Leslie T. Norton, Raymond J. Pace, Finn B. Paulsen, Wilford H. Payne, Vern R. Peel, Henry E. Peterson, George W. Poulsen Jr., Rex C. Reeve, G. Lamont Richards, Stephen C. Richards, Clarence F. Robison, Myles W. Romney, John M. Russon, Robert N. Sears, Stanford G. Smith, C. Laird Snelgrove, O. Leslie Stone, Richard S. Summerhays, Allen M. Swan, Grant S. Thorn, J. Clifford Wallace, Wilburn C. West, C. Bryant Whiting, and Harold M. Wright.
+Their names were:

 Duties and authority

 The primary duty of the regional representatives was to "assist the members of the Council of the Twelve in training and encouraging stake leaders in their various duties, and for this purpose they began to visit the stakes frequently".

 Regional representatives were given the honorific title "Elder" and were considered to be layer of authority spanning the bridge between general authorities and the stake, ward, and mission church leaders.